javascript-tutorial/es.javascript.info/1-js/07-object-properties/01-property-descriptors/article.md

 Ahora vamos a añadir un `toString` personalizado a `user`.

-Normalmente, un `toString` incorporado en objetos es no enumerable, no se muestra en un bucle `for..in`.
+Normalmente, en los objetos un `toString` nativo es no enumerable, no se muestra en un bucle `for..in`.
 Pero si añadimos nuestro propio `toString`, por defecto éste se muestra en los bucles `for..in`:

 ```js run
 let user = {